Perkedel/Kaded-fnf-mods/README.md

 - **Fresh**ly Forked from Kade Engine with love yay!
 - **VIDEO CUTSCENER!!!** You can insert video in your song!!! thancc @GrowtopiaFli for the system.
 Available for both the start and end of each song, each difficulty!!! wow!!!! you can e.g. have different video even on each difficulty!!! ***no way!!!*** this is what should've been.
 - idk what next?
-- CODE LICENSED GNU GPL v3 instead of some sort of *Open Source but proprietarism-allowing* licenses.
+- CODE LICENSED GNU GPL v3 instead of some sort of *Open Source but proprietarism-allowing-forking* licenses.
 ASSETS (only for Perkedel originals like Week Strong, Week 4'33") Licensed CC4.0-BY-SA as shown in GameBanana Page!!! yoinkers, **you can steal this (the original Perkedel week ones yess) but pls credit!** oh, better be higher quality than ever pls, not just mere reupload, yeah serious. and of course, Share Alike remember? yess!!
-OPEN SOURCE BOTH MODS & ASSETS, for real.
+OPEN SOURCE BOTH MODS & ASSETS, for real (The FLA, SVG, PSD, KRA, XM, BLEND, FBX, anything! all format).
+Yes, it's a great privillege that KadeEngine (and FNF formerly but still compliant) is licensed Apache (the one that is Android).
+This license allow forker to change license, don't know to where ups or down, but basically we can enforce more here yeah.
+Ah yess, finally.
+License that is not absolutely restrictive at all.

 <!-- (Unmarketed) We also have some yoinks from other mods without permission.
 Checkout [`CREDIT.md`](https://github.com/Perkedel/Kaded-fnf-mods/blob/master/CREDIT.md ) at section `other mods that wins the inclusion`.
 Yes, even we are *stealing* quote on quote, we always make sure mod page link url are always credited, along with their names of whom submited them. -->

-check [`CREDIT.md`](https://github.com/Perkedel/Kaded-fnf-mods/blob/master/CREDIT.md ) for stuffs involved during making it this mod
+check out [`CREDIT.md`](https://github.com/Perkedel/Kaded-fnf-mods/blob/master/CREDIT.md ) for stuffs involved during making of it this mod

 enjoy the last drops of funkin before everything went. went, I can't say this. you don't want to hear this.